sibirbil/CSDT/csdt/README.md

 **CSDT** is a Python library designed for building and using decision trees with custom split criteria.
 It provides flexibility and control for machine learning projects, allowing users to define custom split logic and visualize the resulting trees.

-Explore the project on the official website: [Custom Split Decision Tree](https://custom-split-decision-tree.github.io/)

 ---

 ## Features